matteoraf/freeRADIUS-Google-StepCA/docs/bonus/proxy.md

 I will just point out the configuration that we need to make it work.

 We’ll need to configure a filter, a jail and an action.

 To briefly explain this, the **jail** is where we tell fail2ban where to look for logs, what **filter** to use to identify logs that we care about, what **action** to execute and when to execute it.

 You can find a [filter](https://github.com/matteoraf/freeRADIUS-Google-StepCA/blob/main/scep-proxy/fail2ban/scep-daemon.conf) and a [jail](https://github.com/matteoraf/freeRADIUS-Google-StepCA/blob/main/scep-proxy/fail2ban/jail.local) sample file in the git repo.
 I put instructions and explanations in the comments.

 ## Set up with Cloudflare
 I’ll just spend a couple more words on the cloudflare action instead.
-The included [cloudflare.conf](https://github.com/fail2ban/fail2ban/blob/master/config/action.d/cloudflare.conf) applies the IP ban at the user level, that means that it’ll apply to all zones/sites that you have under your account.
+The included [cloudflare.conf](https://github.com/fail2ban/fail2ban/blob/master/config/action.d/cloudflare.conf) applies the IP ban at the user level, that means that it’ll apply the ban to all zones/sites that you have under your account.
 In order to only apply to a specific zone, you can edit the [_cf_api_url](https://github.com/fail2ban/fail2ban/blob/bcaf1e714e7a9006677f841af0f3802a3b5419ca/config/action.d/cloudflare.conf#L67C52-L67C56) variable from this:

 `https://api.cloudflare.com/client/v4/user/firewall/access_rules/rules`